 Brookville is a somewhat small city located in the state of Ohio.
-With a population of 5,900 people and two constituent neighborhoods, Brookville is the 241st largest community in Ohio.
+With a population of 5,874 people and two constituent neighborhoods, Brookville is the 241st largest community in Ohio.

-The percentage of adults in Brookville with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.92% of adults in Brookville have a bachelor's degree or advanced degree.
+The education level of Brookville citizens is a little higher than the average for US cities and towns: 23.70% of adults in Brookville have at least a bachelor's degree.

 The per capita income in Brookville in 2018 was $34,534, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $138,136 for a family of four.
 However, Brookville contains both very wealthy and poor people as well.

 The people who call Brookville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookville residents report their race to be White, followed by Asian.
 Important ancestries of people in Brookville include German, Irish, English, Italian, and French.

 The most common language spoken in Brookville is English.
 Other important languages spoken here include Italian and Polish.